buildwithshri/novacss/README.md

-# 🌌 Nova CSS
+# 🌌 pixri CSS

-Nova CSS is a **lightweight, beginner-friendly CSS framework** inspired by Tailwind.
+pixri CSS is a **lightweight, beginner-friendly CSS framework** inspired by Tailwind.
 It provides utility-first classes for fast, responsive, and clean UI development — without the steep learning curve.

 ---